Skip to content

 Step 2Go to the Performance Tab

 Once Task Manager is open, you’ll see different tabs at the top.
 These might include “Processes,” “Performance,” and others.
-We want to see how your computer’s parts are working, so click on the Performance tab.
+To see how your computer’s components are performing, click the Performance tab.

 Performance tab selected in Windows 11 Task Manager.